AdobeDocs/experience-manager-65.fr-FR/help/sites-authoring/select-ui.md

 ---
-title: Choix de l’interface utilisateur
+title: Choisir votre interface utilisateur
 seo-title: Selecting your UI
 description: Configurez l’interface que vous utiliserez pour travailler dans AEM.
 seo-description: Configure which interface you will use to work in AEM